elastos/Elastos.CarrierClassic.Native/README.md

 Elastos Carrier is a decentralized and encrypted peer-to-peer (P2P) communication framework that routes network traffic between virtual machines and Decentralized Applications (DApps).

-The authentication process of peer nodes utilizes the Elastos Decentralized ID (DID) sidechain.
+The authentication process of peer nodes utilizes the Elastos Decentralized ID (DID) sidechain. （TODO）

 ## Build from source